TareqNewazShahriar/playing-around-with-webrtc/README.md

 Checking video streaming and data channel using TURN.

-The Application: <a target="_blank" href="https://tareqnewazshahriar.github.io/Playing-Around-with-WebRTC/public">https://tareqnewazshahriar.github.io/playing-around-with-webrtc/public</a>
+Check out the <a href="https://tareqnewazshahriar.github.io/Playing-Around-with-WebRTC/public" target="_blank">web app</a>.